 While avoiding arrogant and divisive dogmatism on secondary issues, we do believe that the Bible speaks clearly on the essential concepts of the Christian faith and that it is our responsibility to proclaim “the good doctrine” (1 Tim.
 4:6) and to “guard the good deposit” (2 Tim.
 1:14) entrusted to us.
 That is why we have undertaken to define as clearly as possible what we believe to be the foundational principles of the Scriptures.

 We do not believe that every article in this statement of faith is of equal importance.
 Some are considerably more essential than others.
-Thus we do not believe that every doctrine stated below must be believed in order for someone to be saved.
+Thus we do not believe that every doctrine stated in our statement of faith must be believed in order for someone to be saved.

 It should also be understood that this statement of faith is not a requirement for people who attend Bridgeway, as if to suggest that disagreement with any particular assertion disqualifies a person from being actively engaged in the ministries of this local body of believers.
 We welcome and embrace all who believe in and follow the Lord Jesus Christ, whether or not they can affirm every article of faith in this statement.
 We welcome and embrace all who are still searching for spiritual truth and have not yet acknowledged Jesus as Lord and Savior.
 The purpose of this declaration of doctrinal beliefs is to make known where Bridgeway stands on issues of supreme importance to Christian faith and life.
 These are the biblical and theological truths and boundaries that will be honored by those who teach and preach at Bridgeway, whether on Sunday morning at our corporate celebrations, in our community groups, children’s ministry, formal classroom settings, or any other expression of life and training.
 Whereas we recognize that differences of opinion and interpretation may exist among the people of this local church, and that robust, yet humble, discussion and debate on these matters is spiritually healthy, nothing contrary to this statement of faith will be either publicly or privately promoted.